Samsung/tizen-docs/docs/application/web/guides/text-input/voice-control.md

       }
       ```

-      > **Note**
+      > [!NOTE]
       > Do not call the `release()` function in a listener.

 <a name="callback"></a>
-## Managing Listeners
+## Manage listeners
-To set and unset listeners to get notifications about recognition results and language changes:
+To set and unset listeners to get notifications about recognition results and language changes, follow these steps:

 * Add the current language change listener to be invoked when the system or application language changes: